cgrkzlkn/qr-code-component/README.md

 ### Built with

-- HTML
-- CSS
+- Semantic HTML5 Markup
-- Flexbox
+- CSS Flexbox

 ### What I learned